apache/cassandra-java-driver/manual/mapper/daos/select/README.md

     PagingIterable<Product> findByDescription(String searchString);
     ```

+* a [Stream] of the entity class.
+It behaves like a result set, except that each element is a mapped
+  entity instead of a row.

+    Note: even if streams are lazily evaluated, the query will be executed synchronously; also, as
+    the returned stream is traversed, more blocking calls may occur, as more results are fetched
+    from the server in the background.
+For details about the stream's characteristics, see
+    [PagingIterable.spliterator].

+    ```java
+    @Select(customWhereClause = "description LIKE :searchString")
+    Stream<Product> findByDescription(String searchString);
+    ```

 * a [CompletionStage] or [CompletableFuture] of any of the above.
 The method will execute the query
   asynchronously.
 Note that for iterables, you need to switch to the asynchronous equivalent
   [MappedAsyncPagingIterable].